 The majority of big retailers will include an assessment centre as part of their recruitment process.
 Usually, it’s the last stage of selection and will involve a narrowed-down group of candidates taking part in exercises, tests and interviews.
 They generally take place over one day from about 9.00 am to 5.00 pm, although this may vary.
-Next’s assessment centre typically only lasts half a day, for example, whereas for other retailers the process might be spread over two days.

 What tests and exercises can I expect at assessment days for retail graduate jobs?

 The exercises and tasks you’ll face at an assessment centre will vary depending on the employer, and many employers change the structure of their assessment day every year or so.
 Nevertheless, there are a few exercises that crop up regularly.
 These include:

 You might be required to do a sales pitch either as a stand-alone task or as part of a presentation or group exercise.
 The pitch could take a number of different forms:

 - You may be given a product to ‘sell’ to the assessor within a limited amount of time